-You can draw an arc by specifying three points.
+You can draw an arc by specifying three points, which are separately the start point of the arc, a point anywhere on the arc and the endpoint of the arc.
 In the following example, the start point of the arc snaps to the endpoint of a line.
 The second point of the arc snaps to the middle circle in the illustration.